badbadbadbadbad/tsundoku/README.md

 * Linux: Delete `~/.local/share/tsundoku`.

 ## Building
-**tsundoku** uses a default Java 21.0.4 JDK and is built with [JavaPackager](https://github.com/fvarrui/JavaPackager) and Maven.
-Note that tsundoku is packaged with Java and all dependencies included, and you will have to provide the proper JDKs to build it.
-In `pom.xml` in the project's root folder, you may adjust the JavaPackager configuration to adjust the JDK locations used.
+**tsundoku** is built using Maven and JavaPackager.
+To lessen the annoyance of tinkering with JavaPackager, automatic build scripts for both Windows and Linux are provided.

-Download the source code, extract it, and navigate to the project's root folder.
-Then,
+These scripts automatically download the required JDK and Maven versions, builds the platform-specific version into the project root, then removes the temporary files used for the build process.
-* Windows: From cmd, run `mvn package -Djavafx.platform=win`.
+* Windows: In the project root, run `powershell -ExecutionPolicy Bypass -File build-windows.ps1`.
-* Linux: From Terminal, run `mvn package`.
+* Linux: In the project root, run `chmod +x build-linux.sh` to make the script executable, then run `./build-linux.sh`.

-The tsundoku-\<version\>-\<operating system\> archives are the ones provided in the `releases` section of this repository.
+The tsundoku-\<version\>-\<operating system\> archives in the `releases` section of this repository are built the same way.

 ## Acknowledgements
 **tsundoku** serves as a combined front end for different APIs and data sources and could not work without them.